 Minor update to XRCF focal plane systems FP-4.1, FP-3.1 (1997 Feb 27); General update post XRCF, especially to HRC values (1997 Dec 21).
+Corrected HRC TDET system (1998 May 12).

 1.2 Notational conventions

 Each of the pixel coordinate systems is identified by a label beginning with the string ASC, followed by a string identifying the system, and ending with a version number.
 For example, ASC-CHIP-1.0 (loosely, CHIP coordinates) refers to a pixel system defined by the equation immediately following its bold-face first mention, and satisfying the pixel convention discussed below.